-A coast wide nutria herbivory survey was conducted April 7th- 11th and April 14th-18th.
+The 2010 coast wide nutria herbivory survey was conducted May 5th- 8th and May 10th-14th.
 North-South transects were flown throughout the fresh, intermediate and brackish marshes of coastal Louisiana.
-A total of 155 transects (covering 2,354.7 miles) were surveyed for damage; the transects were spaced approximately 1.8 miles apart, starting at the swamp-marsh interface and continuing south to the beginning of the salt marsh.
+Under normal circumstances, a total of 155 transects (covering 2,354.7 miles) are surveyed for damage.
+The transects were spaced approximately 1.8 miles apart, starting at the swamp-marsh interface and continuing south to the beginning of the salt marsh.
 Due to low nutria population density, salt marsh habitat was not included in the survey.
 Depending upon visibility and vegetative conditions, an altitude of 300-400 feet was considered optimum.
 At this altitude, vegetative damage was identifiable and allowed for a survey transect width of about 1/4 mile on each side of the helicopter.
 Flight speed was approximately 60 mph.
 Two observers were used to conduct the survey, each positioned on opposite sides of the helicopter.
-In addition to locating vegetative damage, one observer navigated along the transect and the other observer recorded all pertinent data.
+In addition to locating vegetative damage, one observer navigated along the transect line and the other observer recorded all pertinent data.